Distribution

 Free Trial vs Freemium: Which Converts Better?

-Free trial vs freemium for bootstrapped SaaS: which converts better, what each model really optimizes for, the reverse trial, and a decision tree to pick yours.
+Free trial vs freemium for bootstrapped SaaS: which converts better, what each model optimizes for, the reverse trial, and a decision tree to choose.

 Neither free trial nor freemium wins universally, and any article that tells you one always beats the other is selling a template.
 Free trials convert better when your time-to-value is fast and the buyer feels urgency.
 Freemium wins when the product has network effects, a long evaluation cycle, or word-of-mouth distribution baked in.
 For most bootstrapped B2B SaaS, a time-boxed trial, or a reverse trial, beats freemium, because it forces a decision and protects the one resource a solo founder cannot scale: support time.